 - Has active inflammatory bowel disease requiring immunosuppressive medication or previous history of inflammatory bowel disease

-- Currently participating in or has participated in a study of an investigational agent or has used an investigational device within 4 weeks before the first dose of study intervention
+- Has received an investigational agent or has used an investigational device within 4 weeks prior to study intervention administration

 - Known additional malignancy that is progressing or has required active treatment within the past 3 years, except basal cell carcinoma of the skin, squamous cell carcinoma of the skin, or carcinoma in situ that has undergone potentially curative therapy